-Growing your network on LinkedIn helps build your brand awareness and form connections with potential clients.
-It’s also a great way to stay informed about trending topics and relevant news, but the best way to stay vigilant is to follow industry leaders.
+Growing your network on LinkedIn helps build your brand awareness and form real connections with potential clients.
+And the best way to stay vigilant and find these opportunities to connect is to follow industry leaders.

-Following financial services thought leaders will help you monitor key news and create opportunities for you to engage with others in the space.
-For finance professionals who have no shortage of expert resources to read, it’s difficult to narrow the list to a handful of “must follow” influencers, but here’s a start.
+Following these financial services thought leaders will help you stay on top of industry news and key conversations.
+They start conversations that create opportunities for you to engage with others in the space.
+It’s difficult to narrow the the industry down to a handful of “must follow” influencers, but here’s a solid start.

-This is our list of 12 financial services leaders that are worth a follow.
+This is my list of 20 financial services leaders worth following on LinkedIn.

 - Jamie Dimon, Chairman, and CEO, JPMorgan Chase & Co